gazebosim/.github/README.md

 # .github
-Default Ignition health files such as issue and PR templates
+Default Gazebo health files such as issue and PR templates